-“We have had a lot of red pulses and it’s been turbulent but it’s getting better!”
+“We have had a lot of red pulses and it’s been turbulent.

 Tired of your negative work environment?
-Your 1st Celpax is free, start improving your workplace!
+Start improving your workplace!

 Hej!
 I’m Rebecca, co-owner at Celpax.
 We help employees and leaders create a better workplace, together.
 We use simple tech tools to help them get there.
 And build a better society while at it!
 We want more people to wake up in the morning and feel good about going to work.
 Let’s talk about how to get out of a negative work environment, join me on Twitter!